UNCITRAL Working Group III and Reform of Investor–State Dispute Settlement

 Investment Treaty News

-IISD's highly qualified international lawyers provide training courses, workshops, and a range of advisory services for developing economy officials - covering investment treaties, laws and contracts, negotiations, and dispute prevention and management.
+IISD's international lawyers and policy experts provide training courses, workshops, and a range of advisory services for developing economy officials—covering investment treaties, laws and contracts, negotiations, and dispute prevention and management.

 Investment Law and Policy Reform: A series of expert meetings